-Dr. Byron Bloemer, Proprietor of Cedar Creek Counseling and Cedar Lake Counseling, has been a licensed psychologist since 1999.
-Byron provides traditional therapies, collaborative couples therapy and advanced psychotherapies including brainspotting and somatic experiencing (brain-body based emotional release for anxiety, trauma and depression).
-Byron has worked over twenty-four years helping clients recover from depression, complex couples issues, anxiety, low self-worth, addictions (alcohol, internet, gambling), complex trauma, emotional issues, life transitions (divorce, career), life stressors and business/work issues.
+Dr. Byron Bloemer is a psychologist and proprietor of Cedar Creek Counseling and Cedar Lake Counseling.
+Byron offers you traditional therapies, collaborative couples therapy and advanced psychotherapies including, brain-spotting, and somatic experiencing (brain-body based emotional release for anxiety, trauma, and depression).
+Byron has helped clients transform their lives since 1991, moving them through and beyond depression, entrenched couples issues, anxiety, low self-worth, addictions (alcohol, internet, gambling), complex trauma, emotional issues, life transitions (divorce, career), life stressors, and business/work issues.
 Dr. Bloemer is a former educator at the University of Wisconsin-Milwaukee, where he trained doctoral and masters level psychotherapists.
 Dr. Bloemer trained at The University of Houston, The University of California-San Diego (UCSD) and UCSD-School of Medicine.
 Dr. Bloemer has interests in cycling, exercise, spirituality and dogs.

 AMBER HEARING, LCSW

 PHONE: (262) 244-6177 EXT.104